 Listen first then design

 What determines the design course heading for a particular project?
 It is a memory of a favorite place, a collection of images, written goals or the bottom line result of a proforma?
 We see clients using different methods to communicate what they want the results of the project to achieve.
-Our job is to understand the reasons behind the root goals.
-This allows design process alchemy to unveil ideas and solutions that can produce architecture beyond expectations.
+Our job is to understand the reasons behind the root goals – listening first then design.
+To listen first then design allows process alchemy to unveil ideas and solutions that can produce architecture beyond expectations.

 We believe our first step in the design process to transform goals to buildings is to listen and more importantly describe the project in words.

 - Written dialog between client and design team before the project begins allows for goals to evolve efficiently before being weighted down with design opportunities.